alleaffengaffen/tevbox/README.md

   - A cost limit + notification
   - An API token for the project that is allowed to read & write (token is only used within github actions)
   - An S3 credential
-  - An S3 bucket for the Terraform state (global, shared across tevboxes)
+  - An S3 bucket for the terraform state (global, shared across tevboxes)
 - A DNS zone hosted on Hetzner DNS (`technat.dev` for me)
   - A DNS API Token (token is used within Github actions and also shared with tevboxes to grab a DNS-01 challenge-based wildcard certificate)
 - A tailscale api key